JuliaDynamics/LightSumTypes.jl/README.md

 Two macros implement different strategies to create a compact representation of the types: `@compact_structs` and `@sum_structs`.

-Both work very similarly but there are some differences:
+Both work very similarly, but there are some differences:

-- `@compact_structs` is significantly faster in almost all cases;
+- `@compact_structs` is faster;

 - `@sum_structs` is more memory efficient and allows to mix mutable and immutable structs where fields belonging to different structs can also have different types, it uses [SumTypes.jl](https://github.com/MasonProtter/SumTypes.jl) under the hood.